NLnetLabs/krill/doc/manual/source/multi-user/roles.rst

 ..
 Glossary::

     ``login``
-        required for logging into the Krill UI,
+        required for logging into the Krill UI and for accessing any resources,

     ``pub-admin``
         required for access to the built-in publication server,